github/docs/content/packages/learn-github-packages/about-permissions-for-github-packages.md

 For more information about `GITHUB_TOKEN` used in {% data variables.product.prodname_actions %} workflows, see "[Authentication in a workflow](/actions/reference/authentication-in-a-workflow#using-the-github_token-in-a-workflow)."

 {% ifversion fpt or ghec %}
-### {% data variables.product.prodname_actions %} access for container images
+### {% data variables.product.prodname_actions %} access for packages with granular permissions

-To ensure your workflows have access to your container image, you must enable {% data variables.product.prodname_actions %} access to the repositories where your workflow is run.
+To ensure your workflows have access to packages stored in registries that support granular permissions, you must give {% data variables.product.prodname_actions %} access to the repositories where your workflow is run.
 You can find this setting on your package's settings page.
 For more information, see "[Ensuring workflow access to your package](/packages/learn-github-packages/configuring-a-packages-access-control-and-visibility#ensuring-workflow-access-to-your-package)."

 {% endif %}